lupyuen/lupyuen.github.io/src/ox2.md

 [(See the __Complete Log__)](https://gist.github.com/lupyuen/8134f17502db733ce87d6fa8b00eab55)

-TODO
+_Shouldn't we see a Crash Dump?_

-We're hoping that NuttX could crash and OpenSBI could print a meaningful Stack Trace.
+Yeah we're hoping that NuttX would crash and [__OpenSBI (Supervisor Binary Interface)__](https://lupyuen.github.io/articles/sbi) could dump a meaningful Stack Trace.
 But nope!

+- We __haven't configured NuttX__ for Ox64 UART

-NuttX was probably stuck in a loop waiting for Star64 UART.
+- NuttX was probably stuck in a loop __waiting for Star64 UART__

-Let's print to the Ox64 Serial Console in the NuttX Boot Code (in RISC-V Assembly)...
+Let's print something to the Ox64 Serial Console...

-# Print to Ox64 Serial Console in NuttX Boot Code
+# Print to Ox64 Serial Console

 TODO